Plusnet Business service schedules

 2.3.2 compensation is payable entirely at Plusnet's discretion and will be given as a gesture of goodwill not as an admission of liability; and

-2.3.2 Plusnet's liability for any fault in the service shall be limited to the compensation.
-The Customer agrees that payment of any compensation shall be in full and final settlement of any loss or damage suffered by The Customer as a result of any failure to provide the service.
+2.3.3 Plusnet's liability for any fault in the service or delay in installation of the service shall be limited to the compensation.
+The Customer agrees that payment of any compensation shall be in full and final settlement of any loss or damage suffered by the Customer as a result of any failure to provide the service.

 2.4 Compensation cannot be claimed in accordance with paragraph 2.2 of this Business Phone service schedule in the following circumstances:

-2.4.1 the Customer has not made a claim for compensation within 30 days of the fault being reported to Plusnet; or the failure is due to an outage which is not isolated to the Customer's line, for example network wide outage;
+2.4.1 the Customer has not made a claim for compensation within 30 days of the delayed installation of the service or within 30 days of the fault being reported to Plusnet; or the failure is due to an outage which is not isolated to the Customer's line, for example network wide outage;

 2.4.2 matters beyond Plusnet's reasonable control as stated in clause 9.2 of the Business General Terms;

-2.4.3 Plusnet suspend the Customer's service in accordance with paragraph 5 of this Business Phone services schedule or the Customer is in breach of any term of the agreement; or
+2.4.3 Plusnet suspend the Customer's service in accordance with paragraph 6.4 of the Business General Terms or the Customer is in breach of any term of the agreement;

 Responsibilities of the Customer and Plusnet